ashvardanian/StringZilla/README.md

 Unlike LibC:

-- all strings are expected to have a length, and are not necesserily null-terminated.
+- all strings are expected to have a length, and are not necessarily null-terminated.
 - every operations has a reverse order counterpart.

 That way `sz_find` and `sz_rfind` are similar to `strstr` and `strrstr` in LibC.